HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Absolute, Virtual and Logical Address

 VCPU-32 features a rather large **virtual address** range of 64 bits.
 The range is divided into a 32-bit segment identifier and a 32-bit offset.
-Implmentations may choose to only offer 16 bits or 24 bits as the segment identifier range.
+Implementations may choose to only offer 16 bits or 24 bits as the segment identifier range.
 The memory address range is 32-bit which allows for a 4 Gbyte memory.

-To accommodate an evan larger physical memory, a memory bank identifier was added.
+To accommodate an even larger physical memory, a memory bank identifier was added.
 Up to 16 banks are allowed.
 However, the LDA/STA instructions can only access the first bank, the bank with a zero identifier.
 All other banks can only be reached with a virtual address.
 The TLB contains a bank and the physical offset for as translation result.

 In addition, it is envisioned that several CPUs, up to 16 CPUs, can be connected to form a cluster.
 The CPU-ID the also becomes part of the physical address, referring to an address located on another CPU bank and offset.
 Right now, this feature is not supported yet.